-• Using EFI on cell-based servers: A separate EFI interface exists for each nPartition.
+• Using UEFI on cell-based servers: A separate UEFI interface exists for each nPartition.
 Be sure to access the appropriate nPartition console.

-To determine which nPartition EFI interface you are using, use the info sys command at the EFI Shell prompt.
+To determine which nPartition UEFI interface you are using, use the info sys command at the UEFI Shell prompt.
 This lists the local nPartition number and details about active cells.
 For processor details, use the info cpu command.

-You can use the MP console interface to access any nPartition's EFI console.
-Press Ctrl/B to move from EFI (or from your OpenVMS session) to the MP interface.
+You can use the MP console interface to access any nPartitions UEFI console.
+Press Ctrl/B to move from UEFI (or from your OpenVMS session) to the MP interface.
 Log in to MP if you are prompted.
 A menu then displays the names of all available nPartitions.
 Select from this list the nPartition that you want to access.
-To gain console write access for an nPartition console, press Ctrl/E and enter the letters cf. You can use the MP pdcommand to set a default nPartition for MP login; this helps to ensure you are brought to the intended nPartition.
+To gain console write access for an nPartition console, press

+Ctrl/E and enter the letters cf. You can use the MP pdcommand to set a default nPartition for MP login; this helps to ensure you are brought to the intended nPartition.

-To return to the EFI console (when OpenVMS is not booted), enter the co command at the MP> prompt.
+To return to the UEFI console (when OpenVMS is not booted), enter the co command at the MP> prompt.

-• Navigating EFI file system directories: To switch to a different file system, enter the file system name.
-The following example shows how to switch to fs3: from the current location (top level of the EFI Shell):
+• Navigating UEFI file system directories: To switch to a different file system, enter the file system name.
+The following example shows how to switch to fs3: from the current location (top level of the UEFI Shell):

+'''

-Shell> fs3: fs3:\>
+Shell> fs3:

+fs3:\>

+'''

 Note that the prompt is now fs3:\.
-The EFI Shell prompt changes to reflect the file system currently accessed.
+The UEFI Shell prompt changes to reflect the file system currently accessed.
 The Shell prompt is displayed again if you reset the system.
 Also note that the file system number might change when remapped after hardware changes are made to the server (for example, after an I/O drive is added to the server and the nPartition boots or the map -r command is issued).

-• File structure of EFI file systems: The file structure of an fs disk is identical to MS-DOS (FAT) and the commands to move around the structure are similar to MS-DOS commands.
-For example, to move to directory efi on disk fs0:, enter the cd command:
+• File structure of UEFI file systems: The file structure of an fs disk is identical to MS-DOS (FAT) and the commands to move around the structure are similar to MS-DOS commands.
+For example, to move to directory \efi on disk fs0:, enter the cd command:

+'''

-fs0:\> cd efi fs0:\efi>
+fs0:\> cd EFI

+fs0:\efi>

+'''

-To display the contents of the efi directory, use the dir command.
+To display the contents of the EFI directory, use the dir command.

-• EFI commands for OpenVMS: Most commands that you issue for OpenVMS purposes at the EFI Shell prompt are issued from \efi\vms on the file system associated with the system disk.
+• UEFI commands for OpenVMS: Most commands that you issue for OpenVMS purposes at the UEFI Shell prompt are issued from \efi\vms on the file system associated with the system disk.
 You can enter such commands directly from the top level by specifying \efi\vms in the path for subsequent commands, or by first moving to \efi\vms and entering the commands without the path specification.
-The first example that follows shows how to enter commands.
-The vms\show command displays the equivalent OpenVMS device name for devices mapped by EFI, and the vms\set command can be used to set a debug or dump device.
-These EFI commands for OpenVMS, known as EFI Utilities for OpenVMS, are usable only when the operating system is not running.
-To display and set EFI-mapped devices while the operating system is running, use the OpenVMS Boot Manager utility (SYS\$MANAGER:BOOT\OPTIONS.COM), as described in the OpenVMS System Management Utilities Reference Manual.
+The first example that follows shows how to enter commands from the top level.
+The second example shows how to move to \efi\vms before entering the commands.
+The vms\show command displays the equivalent OpenVMS device name for devices mapped by UEFI, and the vms\set command can be used to set a debug or dump device.
+These UEFI commands for OpenVMS, known as UEFI Utilities for OpenVMS, are usable only when the operating system is not running.
+To display and set UEFI-mapped devices while the operating system is running, use the OpenVMS Boot Manager utility (SYS\$MANAGER:BOOT\OPTIONS.COM), as described in Section 9.4, "Configuring and Managing OpenVMS Booting".
+The UEFI Utilities for OpenVMS are described in the VSI OpenVMS System Management Utilities Reference Manual.

-Example 1 - From Top Level
+Example 1 From Top Level

+'''

-fs0:\> \efi\vms\vms\show device
+fs0:\> \efi\vms\vms_show device

 .

 .

-fs0:\> \efi\vms\vms\set dump\dev dga3730
+fs0:\> \efi\vms\vms_set dump_dev dga3730

+'''

-Example 2 - First Moving to \efi\vms
+Example 2 First Moving to \efi\vms

+'''

 fs0:\> cd \efi\vms

-'''

 fs0:\efi\vms> vms_show device

 .

+'''

+'''

 .

 .

 fs0:\efi\vms> vms_set dump_dev dga3730

 '''